nclarius/kwin-application-switcher/README.md

 ### Limitations

-- The KWin scripting API provides no possibility to distinguish how a window was activated (via alt-tabbing, panel task bar clicking, clicking on the window, or being requested from another process), so the plugin can not be applied selectively to only some activation types.
+- The KWin scripting API provides no possibility to distinguish how a window was activated (via alt-tabbing, clicking on the task bar, clicking on the window, or being requested from another process), so the plugin can not be applied selectively to only some activation types.
 - The KWin scripting API provides no possibility to manipulate the recently used and stacking order without actually activating the window, so focus will briefly shift as windows are being brought to the front; however this happens so fast it shouldn’t be noticeable.

 ## Small Print